AndroidJamSriLanka/2012cs150/README.md

 Final Project Idea1

 Need :

-	Simple Android app to Blood Bank
+	Simple Android app to convert different units

 What are the features in App :
-	Able to view currently available blood groups
-	Able to view details of people who like to donate blood

-Final Project Idea2

-Need :
-	Simple Android app to get details of Rest Houses

-What are the features in App :
-	User can enter just place then app will display rest houses,holiday resorts in that area Able to view details of those rest houses
+	User can select the category and unit
+	Then enter the value he want to convert
+	App will simply display all available units related to the selected category